Yoshimoto Cube

 The Yoshimoto Cube is a polyhedral mechanical puzzle toy invented in 1971 by Naoki Yoshimoto (吉本直貴, Yoshimoto Naoki), who discovered that two stellated rhombic dodecahedra could be pieced together into a cube when he was finding different ways he could split a cube equally in half.
 Yoshimoto first introduced his cube in 1972 at a solo exhibition entitled "From Cube to Space", and later developed three commercial versions.
 In 1982, Yoshimoto Cube No. 1 was included in the Museum of Modern Art's permanent collection.

-The cube is made up of eight interconnected cubes which can be folded or unfolded indefinitely.
-The unfolded cube can be dissected and reassembled into two stellated rhombic dodecahedra, each of which comprise half the volume of the original cube, making it a kind of three-dimensional dissection puzzle.
+The cube is made up of eight interconnected cubes which can be folded or unfolded indefinitely, in the same manner as an infinity cube.
+The unfolded cube can also be split into two parts and reassembled into two stellated rhombic dodecahedra, each of which comprise half the volume of the original cube, making it a kind of three-dimensional dissection puzzle.